renovatebot/renovate/readme.md

 Hosted by Mend.io.
 No setup is required.
 Community plan available (Free)

 - GitHub Cloud: Install the [Renovate Cloud-Hosted App](https://github.com/apps/renovate) on your GitHub org, then select the repos to enable
-- Bitbucket Cloud: Add the [Mend App](https://marketplace.atlassian.com/apps/1232072/mend) to your Workspace, the add the Mend Renovate user to the projects you want to enable
+- Bitbucket Cloud: Add the [Mend App](https://marketplace.atlassian.com/apps/1232072/mend) to your Workspace, then add the Mend Renovate user to the projects you want to enable

 ### Mend Renovate Community (Self-hosted)